 The SAP Position on the Teradata Lawsuit

-Our view is that it is quite likely that Teradata would win its anticompetitive complaint against SAP.
+Our view is that it is quite likely that Teradata would win its anti-competitive complaint against SAP.
 We are less convinced around the IP theft claims in the lawsuit.
-Not because SAP is not as an ordinary course consistently reverse engineering the products of other companies, and particularly those they are partners with, as we covered in Did SAP Just Invent the Wheel with HANA?
-But SAP has a partnership agreement with Teradata which will have IP sharing clauses.
+Not because SAP is not as an ordinary course consistently reverse-engineering other companies’ products, particularly those they are partners with, as we covered in Did SAP Invent the Wheel with HANA?
+But SAP has a partnership agreement with Teradata, which will have IP sharing clauses.
 SAP can point to two acquisitions (Trex and P*Time) which SAP purchased around a year before HANA was introduced and are the basis for most of HANA, which we covered in the article Did Hasso Plattner and His Ph.D.
 Students Invent HANA?
 The overall ins and outs of IP theft are murkier than the anticompetitive portion of the lawsuit.
-And if SAP were to lose, it would be opened up to more lawsuits, because SAP has been using the same tactics described in the Teradata complain against other vendors.
-It is difficult to see who the Teradata lawsuit can be satisfied without a court order, which requires SAP to change how it does business.
-And this would probably make it impossible for the FTC to then not investigate SAP.
+And if SAP were to lose, it would be opened up to more lawsuits because SAP has been using the same tactics described in the Teradata complaint against other vendors.
+It is difficult to see who the Teradata lawsuit can be satisfied with without a court order, which requires SAP to change its business.
+And this would probably make it impossible for the FTC to investigate SAP then not.
 And if SAP investigated SAP, they would find a great deal of evidence of anticompetitive behavior.
 SAP’s business model is based upon anticompetitive behavior.
 If SAP were blocked from this, it would go into a steep decline.
 Therefore, SAP really cannot afford to lose the lawsuit against Teradata.

 The Problem with HANA

-This lawsuit exists because SAP decided to create a database, and then reverse engineer that database in part from other databases (along with P*Time and Trex).
-SAP planned to push the other database vendors from their accounts — and a primary way they did this was by making false claims about HANA, and denigrating all of their database partners.
+This lawsuit exists because SAP decided to create a database and then reverse engineer that database from other databases (along with P*Time and Trex).
+SAP planned to push the other database vendors from their accounts — and a primary way they did this was by making false claims about HANA and denigrating all of their database partners.
 SAP released information through shills like John Appleby at Bluefin Solutions, who wrote that SAP was “finished on Oracle,” as we covered in How John Appleby Was So Wrong About His HANA Predictions.
-It is our view that these false statements were made in exchange for some type of consideration from SAP.
-There are all kinds of consideration that SAP can provide to consulting firms that push its message, factor that is also very difficult to track — something as simple as SAP referring business to the consulting company.
+Our view that these false statements were made in exchange for some consideration from SAP.
+There are all kinds of considerations that SAP can provide to consulting firms that push its message, a factor that is also very difficult to track — something as simple as SAP referring business to the consulting company.
 SAP not only made outrageously false claims around HANA, as we covered in Articles that Exaggerated HANA’s Benefits.
 But they got partners to repeat these messages.
-Lenovo rigged a benchmark for SAP to make HANA look good, which has been redacted and manipulated to make HANA look as good as possible as we covered in The Problems with the Strange Lenovo HANA Benchmark.
+Lenovo rigged a benchmark for SAP to make HANA look good, redacted, and manipulated to make HANA look as good as possible, as we covered in The Problems with the Strange Lenovo HANA Benchmark.

-HANA was one of the most prominent and deceptive marketing and sales campaigns in the history of enterprise software.
+HANA was one of the most prominent and deceptive marketing and sales campaigns in enterprise software history.
 It began in 2011-12 and increased in the promotion up until probably late 2017 or early 2018 when we finally called out the end of the reign of HANA as the primary marketing tentpole of SAP in the article HANA’s Time in the Sun Has Finally Come to an End.

 In our article, SAP’s Layoffs and a Brightwork Warning on HANA,

 we predicted that SAP had to do something with HANA.
 And that HANA is impossible to make meet SAP’s promises for it.
 And that HANA is just not making much progress in improving as a database.
-One solution that would both make the Teradata lawsuit disappear and cover up for what would be a jettisoning of HANA is through SAP acquiring Teradata.
+One solution that would make the Teradata lawsuit disappear and cover-up for what would be a jettisoning of HANA are through SAP acquiring Teradata.

 The lawsuit claims that Teradata’s business has suffered from SAP’s anticompetitive activities.
 However, Teradata is also being squeezed by what is widely considered poor management and a change in the database market, which has opened up more options to customers, one of these being cloud-based data warehouses.
 Teradata does have a good chance of winning at least part of its lawsuit, but as SAP would appeal, it would be years until Teradata would win a final judgment.
 And Teradata may not be in the position or have the interest to wait.
-While Teradata’s victory would be a victory of the overall enterprise software market, no other software firms are pitching in to “help” Teradata with the lawsuit.
-This is precisely why the regulation of markets is so essential because single companies should not have to sue other companies.
+While Teradata’s victory would be a victory of the overall enterprise software market, no other software firms pitch into “help” Teradata with the lawsuit.
+This is precisely why markets’ regulation is so essential because single companies should not have to sue other companies.
 After all, antitrust law is being broken.
-However, antitrust laws were barely enforced under the Obama Administration, and they indeed will not be implemented under the Trump Administration, which actively supports the predation of larger companies on smaller companies.
+However, antitrust laws were barely enforced under the Obama Administration.
+They will not be implemented under the Trump Administration, which actively supports larger companies’ predation on smaller companies.

-As for more motivation, Teradata is getting leaner and engaging in layoffs, potentially to make itself more appealing to an acquirer.
+As for more motivation, Teradata is getting leaner and engaging in layoffs, potentially making itself more appealing to an acquirer.